 What is Local SEO?

-Local SEO is a way of marketing your business online.
+Local Search Engine Optimisation, or Local SEO for short, is a way of marketing your business online using location-based Search Engine Optimisation methods.
 If used correctly, it can be extremely effective.

 Local SEO has many similarities to traditional local marketing, but when implemented well, it can produce far greater results.
 Traditional localised marketing involves getting your advert in front of people in a specific area (maybe a local newspaper ad, or posting flyers through letterboxes).
 Whilst some of these people you are paying to reach are interested in what you are providing, many are not, and they will simply ignore your efforts.
 It’s wasteful and inefficient.